CiscoSystems/juju-openstack-dashboard/README.md

 The OpenStack Dashboard provides a Django based web interface for use by both administrators and users of an OpenStack Cloud.

-It allows you to managed Nova, Glance, Cinder and Neutron resources within the cloud.
+It allows you to manage Nova, Glance, Cinder and Neutron resources within the cloud.

 Usage